pmd/pmd/docs/pages/mydoc/mydoc_series.md

 ## Using series for pages

 You create a series by looking for all pages within a tag namespace that contain certain frontmatter.
-Here's a [demo][mydoc_seriesdemo1]</a>.
+Here's a <a href="mydoc_seriesdemo1.html">demo</a>.

 ## 1. Create the series button